-|(a) Applicants apply directly to the clearinghouse.
+|a) Applicants apply directly to the central clearing house.
 Applicants can apply for a place in only one of the subjects offered in the centralized match.
 Applicants are allowed to submit one rank order list containing at most six universities for each part of the procedure.
-The two rank-order lists from an applicant can be completely different.
+There is no consistency requirement for these lists.

-(c) No restrictions concerning number of subjects and universities
+b) No restrictions concerning number of subjects and universities

-|Matching procedure||(a) Boston mechanism for the priority-based part.
-The remaining seats are allocated among remaining applicants using the university-proposing deferred-acceptance mechanism.
+|Matching procedure||a) Boston mechanism for the priority based part.
+The remaining seats are allocated among remaining applicants using the university-proposing Gale-Shapley mechanism.

-(c) Applications and admissions at the level of the universities
+b) Applications and admissions at the level of the universities

-|Priorities and quotas||(a) Quota for students with excellent grades from high school (20% of seats) and quota for students with longest waiting times (20% of seats).
+|Priorities and quotas||a) Quota for students with excellent grades from high school (20% of seats) and quota for students with the longest waiting times (20% of seats).
 The remaining 60% are allocated according to applicants’ and universities’ preferences.

-|Tie-breaking||(a) Several tie-breaking rules such as handicaps, parents living close by etc., lottery.
+|Tie-breaking||a) Several tie-breaking rules such as handicaps, parents living close by etc., lottery.

 Description of current practices

-In the priority-based part, 20% of places are reserved for applicants with very good average grades from high-school and 20% for applicants who have waited a long time since finishing high-school (where this waiting time can be used for an apprenticeship for example).
-In order to determine who is eligible to obtain one of the seats reserved for applicants with very good average grades, all applicants are first ordered with respect to their average grades from best to worst, independent of their preference lists submitted.
-Applicants are then selected one at a time according to this ordering until the number of selected applicants equals the 20 % of total capacity that is reserved for students with the best grades.
-The assignment of these selected students to the universities is determined by the Boston mechanism on the basis of the reported preferences (as well as average grades and social criteria to break ties).
+In the priority-based part, 20% of places are reserved for applicants with very good average grades from high-school and 20% for applicants who have “waited” a long time since finishing high-school (where this waiting time can be used for an apprenticeship for example).
+In order to determine who is eligible to obtain one of the seats reserved for applicants with very good average grades, all applicants are first ordered with respect to their average grades from best to worst.
+Applicants are then selected one at a time according to this ordering until the number of selected applicants equals the 20 % of total capacity that is available in the priority based part.
+The assignment of these selected students (called top-grade students in the following) to the universities is determined by theBostonmechanism on basis of reported preferences (as well as average grades and social criteria to break ties).
 An analogous procedure is employed for students with the longest waiting times.

-In the two-sided part which is conducted about one month after the priority-based part, all remaining places are allocated among the remaining applicants on the basis of the applicants’ preferences and criteria chosen by the universities.
+In the two-sided part, which is conducted about one month after the priority-based part, all remaining places are allocated among the remaining applicants on the basis of the applicants’ preferences and criteria chosen by the universities.
 The assignment is generated by applying the university-proposing deferred acceptance algorithm.